elisaugarte/GreatRecession/README.md

 # GreatRecession

-In this repository you will find my poster presented at the 7th International Symposium on Resilience Research, poster references, R Markdown code and HTML output.
+In this repository you will find my poster presented at the 7th International Symposium on Resilience Research, poster references, R Markdown code and PDF output.
 Data available upon request.
 Please visit the following sites to learn more about the California Families Project: